pantheon-systems/documentation/source/docs/articles/going-live.md

 - Test has the same caching configuration as Live and does not show errors to users, but only one application server.
 - Live has optimal caching and does not show errors to users, and (depending on the plan) can have multiple application servers for high availability and high performance.

-To learn more, see [using the Pantheon workflow](/docs/articles/sites/code/using-the-pantheon-workflow/).
+To learn more, see [Using the Pantheon Workflow](/docs/articles/sites/code/using-the-pantheon-workflow/).

 #### Why is robots.txt is disallowing crawlers to my Live environment?